-Second objectives are listed if they are not detailed in the scope of the engagement, this is made clear in the assurance report.
+If some elements of the description are not included in the scope of the engagement, this is made clear in the assurance report.

-(e) preparing the description [and Statement]89 at page [aa], including the completeness, accuracy and method of presentation of the description [and Statement].89
+preparing the description [and Statement]89 at page [aa], including the completeness, (e) accuracy and method of presentation of the description [and Statement].
+89

-We have complied with the relevant ethical requirements relating to assurance engagements, which include independence and other requirements founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behaviour.
+We have complied with the independence and relevant ethical requirements, which are founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behaviour.

-In accordance with Auditing Standard ASQC 1 Quality Control for Firms that Perform Audits and Reviews of Financial Reports and Other Financial Information, and Other Assurance Engagements, [name of firm] maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.
+The firm applies Australian Standard ASQM 1, # which requires the firm to design, implement and operate a system of quality management including policies or procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.